npm/normalize-package-data/README.md

 normalize-package data exports a function that normalizes package metadata.
 This data is typically found in a package.json file, but in principle could come from any source - for example the npm registry.

+normalize-package-data is used by [read-package-json](https://npmjs.org/package/read-package-json) to normalize the data it reads from a package.json file.
+In turn, read-package-json is used by [npm](https://npmjs.org/package/npm) and various npm-related tools.

 ## Installation

 ```